 Example: Tell me you wouldn’t buy this incredible product.

 #15.
 Gamification – Turn the completion of your project into a game.
 Establish rules for how you earn points, create badges to celebrate milestones and track game progress.
-Learn more here.
+Learn more about gamification.

 Example: For each squeeze of the PB Gripper, you get 1 point.
 100 points earns you the Gripper Badge, 500 points earns you a pudding cup.
 After 1,000 points you should be able to open the Peanut Butter jar.